 What we do

-Since our formation in 2006, building our client portfolio has been at the centre of what we do.
-Whilst organic growth is important, a key strategy is to acquire other leasing companies in the UK and / or their customer portfolio.
+Since our formation in 2006, building our client portfolio has been at the heart of what we do.
+While organic growth is important, a key part of our strategy has been acquiring other leasing companies in the UK, and/or their customer portfolios.

-As at Q1 2023, we have undertaken 21 separate acquisitions.
-This is made up of purchasing eight companies and 13 databases.
-It is fair to say, we have a reasonable understanding of how a UK leasing broker works.
+As of Q1 2023, we have completed 21 separate acquisitions, consisting of eight companies and 13 customer databases.
+It’s fair to say that we have gained a solid understanding of how a UK leasing broker operates.

-See below a timeline of our previous acquisitions to date.
+Below is a timeline of our acquisitions to date.

 Concept Corporate Finance, Cordoba Capital, Reality Leasing Ltd